 Mcity has a tie to the new Ford Motor Company Robotics Building on the University of Michigan’s North Campus.

-The Ford Robotics Building is located just a mile east of the Mcity Test Facility.
+The Ford Robotics Building is located just a mile west of the Mcity Test Facility.
 Being in close proximity means U-M and Ford engineers can easily move from research labs in the Ford Robotics Building to Mcity’s real-world proving ground for connected and automated vehicles and technologies.
 In addition, the Ford Robotics Building has high-bay garage space for self-driving cars.

 The Ford Robotics Building is a $75 million, four-story, 134,000-square-foot complex that is the new hub of the U-M Robotics Institute, and home to Ford’s first robotics and mobility research lab on a university campus, plus 100 Ford researchers and engineers.